 How is childhood leukemia found?

-At this time, there are no special tests advised to help find leukemia early.
+At this time, there are no special tests advised for most children to help find leukemia early.
 The best way to find the disease early is for the parents to call the doctor right away if they notice that their child has any of the symptoms listed below.

-Careful, regular medical checkups are important for children who have been treated with chemotherapy (chemo) or radiation therapy for an earlier cancer, children who have certain genetic conditions (such as Li-Fraumeni syndrome or Down syndrome), and children who have had organ transplants.
-These children are at greater risk for certain types of leukemia.
+Careful, regular medical checkups are important for children who are at higher risk of leukemia.
+This includes children who have been treated with chemotherapy (chemo) or radiation therapy for an earlier cancer, children who have certain genetic conditions (such as Li-Fraumeni syndrome or Down syndrome), and children who have had organ transplants.

 Childhood leukemia is often found because a child has symptoms that prompt a visit to the doctor.